awais-2005/cloudflare-worker-for-my-wallet/README.md

 **POST /auth/otp** (Protected)

-Sends an OTP to the authenticated user’s email (Resend).
+Sends an OTP to the authenticated user's email (Resend).
 Returns the OTP in the response on success.

 Response: